-The faculty fellow will most likely be partnered with a coach not at their own institution, that will ideally be a good match in terms of personality, experience, and matching schedule.
-Usually we want the coach to be within 1-2 hours drive but we assume that all coaching this fall will happen remotely only.
+The faculty fellow will most likely be partnered with a coach not at their own institution, that will ideally be a good match in terms of personality, experience, and teaching schedule.
+Usually we want the coach to be within 1-2 hours drive but coaching could also happen remotely.
 The partnership lasts for at least one semester, during which the following activities will happen:

 Initial meeting with the coach to create a plan, set times to meet, agree on a support structure (e.g. writing IBL notes needs different support than learning how to facilitate discussions on zoom),

-2-3 virtual visits each including a "pre-visit meeting" to discuss the focus points and agree on a plan (could be via e-mail), "virtual visit" for a first-hand experience, and "post-visit meeting" to reflect on the experience and discuss the focus points,
+2-3 virtual or in person visits -- each including a "pre-visit meeting" to discuss the focus points and agree on a plan (could be via e-mail), the "classroom visit" for a first-hand experience, and "post-visit meeting" to reflect on the experience and discuss the focus points,

 A final reflection piece (look at our community blog for examples),

 Collection of teaching artifacts (new IBLish lesson plans, new IBLish assessments, anonymous student work,…),